Click HERE to watch the video

 What happened?
 Simple.
 My client violated the cardinal rule of sales: “Always take ‘yes’ for an answer.”
 Her prospect wanted to buy until she convinced them that maybe they didn’t.

-Showing your whole dog-and- show isn't — getting to “Yes” is why you're there.
+Showing your whole dog-and- show isn’t the goal — getting to “Yes” is why you’re there.

 Decisions are made without all the facts all the time.
 Once the purchase decision has been made, more facts might reinforce the deal.
 But they could also kill it.
 Once you’ve got a “Yes,” why risk snatching defeat from the jaws of victory?